Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

 Below is a guide to your apple picking season in Bucks County (and just beyond).
 Check out one (or more!), as each orchard offers something different, from fall festivals to homemade baked goodies!

 Looking for more places to pick apples?
-Check out Top 10 Places to Pick Apples and Pumpkins over at Main Line Parent.
+Check out Main Line Parent’s Top 10 Places to Pick Apples and Pumpkins and Philadelphia Family’s Best Places to Pick Apples Near Philadelphia.

 Hausman Fruit Farm